adasomg/the-missing-clojure-intro/README.md

 user=> (require 'main) ; what if we require a non-existent namespace?
 FileNotFoundException Could not locate main__init.class or main.clj on classpath.  clojure.lang.RT.load (RT.java:456)

-;; interesting, so java was looking for main.class or main.clj on the classpath ;; so what if there actually was main.clj on the class path?
+;; interesting, so java was looking for main__init.class or main.clj on the classpath ;; so what if there actually was main.clj on the class path?
 ;; let's add it, unfortunately this means we have to Ctrl-C out of here